jbmilgrom/LEAf/README.md

   end
   ```

-A parsing method looks for url and applies a regex to pull it out:
+A parsing method looks for the url included in the email and applies a regex to pull it out:

 [post.rb](http://github.com/jbmilgrom/LEAf/blob/master/app/models/post.rb)